dotnet/samples/core/interop/comwrappers/IDispatch/README.md

 This is already fully supported by the built-in COM interop system, but this demonstrates a way for users to provide their own implementation.

 **Note** There are two sections of code commented as `WORKAROUND`.
-These sections are needed to trick the existing `WebBrowser.ObjectForScripting` API into accepting a .NET object but receiving a `ComWrappers` generated `IDispatch` implementation.
+These sections are needed to trick the `WebBrowser.ObjectForScripting` API into accepting a .NET object but receiving a `ComWrappers` generated `IDispatch` implementation instead.

 Build and Run
 -------------